deanward81/bakedbean.org.uk/content/posts/2019-11-job-search-3-syntax-tree.md

 }
 ```

-Finally, we use that as the `query` parameter of a query or count operation!
+4. Finally, we use that as the `query` parameter of a query or count operation to Elasticsearch!

 # Next time...